Last Updated on October 14, 2024

 As a United States Naval Officer…

-Now, can you envision yourself as a Navy Officer?
+So, can you see yourself as a Navy Officer now?

-Take on massive duties while your civilian peers are still figuring out how to get their professions started.
+Take on huge responsibilities while your civilian friends are still trying to figure out how to get their careers going.

-In a few short years, you can do more than most individuals can in a lifetime.
+In just a few years, you’ll be doing more than most people accomplish in a lifetime.

 Good question.